SANSKRUTICHAVAN666/Restraunt-Booking-System/README.md

 # DineBridge – Restaurant Discovery & Table Booking System<br>
 ## Overview
-DineBridge is a web-based platform that allows users to discover restaurants, view menus, and book tables online.
-The system also provides restaurant owners with tools to manage menus, reservations, and customer bookings efficiently.
+DineBridge is a web based platform that allows users to discover restaurants, check real time table availability, book tables and browse menus as well as check the ingredients of the particular dish in a menu.
+The system also enables owners to manage menus, reservations and orders through a dashboard improving efficiency, customer waiting time and transparency of the menu.

 ## Features
 - Restaurant discovery and browsing